LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/you-are-not.md

 tags: ["normal"]
 title: "you-are-not"
 ---
-You are not
+You are not,

-as a whole body
+as a whole body,

 better than nobody,